LAST UPDATED: 2020-04-13 (COVID-19 AMENDMENTS

 —attend class in an active, attentive manner

-—switch off electronic devices in class at certain times, when asked to do so in the interests of an attentive working environment for the common good (= for you, your fellow students, and your instructor).
+—switch off cellphones in class, and other devices at certain times, when asked to do so in the interests of an attentive working environment for the common good (= for you, your fellow students, and your instructor).

-Exception: if you need to use a laptop, or if you are using one to help another student, for bona fide Accessibility reasons
+Exception: if you need to use a laptop, or if you are using one to help another student, for Accessibility reasons

 Individual instructors’ policies on the use of electronic devices in the classroom will vary.
 (O’Brien policy: you may record my class—audio only—for educational purposes, and not for sharing outside this class or for sale.)